zouyinstein/hifisr/README.md

 HiFi-SR is a Python-based pipeline for the detection of plant mitochondrial structural rearrangements based on the mapping of PacBio high-fidelity (HiFi) reads or Circular Consensus Sequencing (ccs) data, to a reference genome (i.e., the hypothetical master cycle DNA).

+***We are currently making significant upgrades and modifications to hifisr to enhance its functionality and performance.
+During this period, please use the old version v.0.2.0, temporarily.***

 **Deps**

 The pipeline has been tested in WSL2 distribution Ubuntu-20.04.
 It shall work in other Linux operating system, such as CentOS.